-Here’s what Megan Rapinoe had to say about her busy year away from NWSL soccer, her Reign return, fight for equal pay and more
+Here’s what Megan Rapinoe had to say about her busy year away from NWSL, her Reign return, fight for equal pay and more

 Rapinoe headed to Connecticut with fiancé Sue Bird, a four-time WNBA champion and gold medalist.
 The couple strictly followed CDC and local government health guidelines to guard against the disease, while Rapinoe opted out of all soccer competitions and trainings.

 “ (Opting out was) difficult in terms of not being able to be there with my team and not being able to participate,” said Rapinoe, who’s still judicious in her activity amid the pandemic.
-“I didn’t feel comfortable at all. … I took that time to work on other things physically and be able to comeback for 2021 where I feel like I know a lot more about how to keep myself safe.
+“I didn’t feel comfortable at all. … I took that time to work on other things physically and be able to come back for 2021 where I feel like I know a lot more about how to keep myself safe.
 We learned a lot about bubbling our secure environments and how to keep people safe in those environments.”

 But, while she was away from the pitch in 2020, Rapinoe didn’t disappear.
 She used the time away from sports to promote social justice, encourage voter turnout, fight for gender equality and civil rights for the LGBTQIA+ community.

 And there was no better year for Rapinoe to use her megawatt platform than 2020.
-She hosted the ESPYs with Bird and Seahawks quarterback Russell Wilson in June and was also part of the #ShareTheMicNow campaign in June, where white women with star power like Rapinoe turned their social media accounts over to Black women to amplify their voices.
+She was a host for the ESPYs with Bird and Seahawks quarterback Russell Wilson in June and also was part of the #ShareTheMicNow campaign in June, where white women with star power such as Rapinoe turned their social media accounts over to Black women to amplify their voices.
 Rapinoe also filmed an HBO special that was released in August where she and a panel that included Rep. Alexandria Ocasio-Cortez dug into social injustices and the presidential election.

 In October, Rapinoe witnessed Bird win her fourth title, and the couple got engaged later that month.
 November was marked by more campaigning for people to vote and the release of her memoir, “One Life.”
-In January, Rapinoe was among the activist helping to push Georgia blue in the Senate runoff.
+In January, Rapinoe was among the activists helping to push Georgia blue in the Senate runoff.
 And earlier this month, Rapinoe joined Bird to volunteer at a vaccination site at Lumen Field followed by the trip to the White House.

-While the Reign begin their season on April 16 at Cheney Stadium against the defending champion Houston Dash, Rapinoe isn’t expected make her return to NWSL action on April 21 for the Cascadia derby against the Portland Thorns at Providence Park.
+While the Reign will begin its season April 16 at Cheney Stadium against the defending champion Houston Dash, Rapinoe isn’t expected make her return to NWSL action until April 21 for the Cascadia derby against the Portland Thorns at Providence Park.

 But while she has returned to sports, the pandemic still weighs on Rapinoe.